FERMM2024/TEST/README.md

 # Personal Portfolio CI Example

 This repository contains a very small portfolio web page along with a workflow that runs unit tests and deploys the site to **GitHub Pages**.
-All portfolio data is stored in `portfolio.js`, so the page and the tests share the same source.
+All portfolio data is stored in `src/portfolio.js`, so the page and the tests share the same source.
 The photo is embedded as a small base64 image to satisfy the photograph requirement.

+The data lives in `src/portfolio.js` and tests reside in the `tests` directory.

 ## Running tests locally

 The project uses Node's built in test runner.
 Execute: